mjvdw/advent-of-code/README.md

 To use this approach:

-1. create python files corresponding to the day and part you are working on (this assumes you're working on 2023, but if you change the `year` variable in `main.py` you can use this for any year),
+1. create python files corresponding to the day and part you are working on in an appropriate year folder.
-   - This should be in the format `day_NNNa.py` and in the `working` folder.
+   - This should be in the format `day_NNa.py` and in the relevant year folder.
-   - For example, day 3 part b would be `day_003b.py` and day 15 part a would be `day_015a.py`.
+   - For example, day 3 part b would be `day_03b.py` and day 15 part a would be `day_15a.py`.
 2. you can run this working file through the automation using Click.
-Run `python3 main.py 1a` to run your `day_001a.py` file (for example).
+Run `python3 main.py 2023 1a` to run your `day_01a.py` file for 2023 (for example).
-3. when you're ready to submit your answer, you can add the `--send` option to your command.
+3. when you're ready to submit your answer, you can add the `--send=True` option to your command.